 Slowly add the sparkling ice-cold water and whisk it until you get a smooth consistency without lumps in the mixture.

-Be sure to add water slowly and watch that the texture of batter is smooth, add more water if necessary keeping the batter not too runny or too thick.
+Be sure to add water slowly and watch that the texture of the batter is smooth, add more water if necessary, keeping the batter not too runny or too thick.

 Peel, then slice the banana, you can cut the bananas diagonally or lengthwise and add to mixture.

 Let it sit in the mixture for about five minutes before searing in the skillet.

-In a wok or saucepan heat few drops of coconut oil or if you like frying it just add more coconut oil most people like it deep fried.
+In a wok or saucepan heat a few drops of coconut oil or if you like frying it just add more coconut oil, most people like it deep-fried.

 You can also smash the bananas to deep fry in blobs, or like thick pancakes on a skillet with only a few drops of coconut oil.

 Place a spoon full of batter with two or three slices of banana on a skillet, and they will sizzle on the heat which sears the batter.

 After a minute or two flip it over, and you will have a golden brown coloured fritter without deep frying.

 You can sear 3-4 pieces at a time or as many that can fit into the saucepan at the time.